Systems Theory and Audio Feedback

 Audio feedback occurs when a “self-amplifying feedback cycle” becomes dominant in a sound system.

-- the microphone picking up a resonant pitch, which
+- the microphone picks up a resonant pitch, which

 - increases the amplifier output at this pitch, which tends to